 “It’s a shame.
 She could really use you.
 She’s often all alone these days.
 It almost takes the fun out of it.
 How she leaves the door open for me.
 I even feel welcomed at times.”

 Dardanson charged, blade level, and pierced the man-demon through the chest.
 It never moved.
-This close, the yellow eyes were like faint stars in the night sky while the body was made of the darkness between stars.
+This close, the yellow eyes were like faint stars in the night sky while the body was made of the darkness between them.
 True night.

 Then, like dust, the darkness fell to the ground and disappeared.

 Then, one day, he was given a new charge.
 A young lady who resembled his Elizabeth.
-If he’d not known better, he would have thought it was indeed Lady Elizabeth as she once was.
+If he’d not known better, he would have thought it was indeed the Lady Elizabeth as she once was.

 Night fell.
 He, Theodore Edwin Dardanson, readied himself to fight again.
 He would fight every demon who dared find her.
 He’d fight every night to protect her.
 He would not falter.
+He would not fail.